Kristin Szerszen, IBCLC, CLC

 I now have 8 years of lactation work experience to help me , help you !
 Along with the challenging work in the NICU, I have worked in an inpatient setting since 2015 along with providing outpatient consults and support groups.
 I will be offering in home consults in the Shelby/Johnson/Bartholomew/Marion county areas.
 I can also offer virtual visits.

-Ivy Warner, CLC, PCD (DONA)
+Ivy Warner, IBCLC, CLC, PCD (DONA)

 I am a Certified Lactation Counselor and Certified Postpartum Doula based in Michiana and I believe that the weeks and months after the birth or adoption of a new baby should be filled with love and support.
 As a lactation professional, I am here to give you the tools and encouragement to meet your infant feeding goals.